Some key ‘Green’ measures taken by the college are as follows:

 - Each year on Van Mahotsav the College plants scores of saplings.
 Over a hundred saplings were planted in the Sports Complex of the College on Van Mahotsav in 2015; on this occasion the Chief Conservator of Forests was the chief guest.

-- Panchtatva, the Hindu College Environment Society, organized tree plantation drives in the months of August and September 2015, in keeping with another annual tradition.
+- Panchtatva, the Hindu College Environment Society, organizes tree plantation drives in the months of August and September every year, in keeping with other annual tradition.

 - The NSS unit also engages in tree plantation in and around the campus.